 Main Techniques

-Keywords: Intestinal stem cell niche, whipworm, parasitic nematode, infection.
+Keywords: Stem cell fate, intestinal stem cell niche, whipworm, parasitic nematode, infection

 Project Overview

 Whipworm infection occurs upon ingestion of eggs that hatch in the caecum in a process mediated by the host microbiota.
 Motile first-stage L1 larvae released from the eggs transverse the mucus layers and enter the intestinal epithelia (IE) at the base of the crypts of Lieberkühn.
 Our research has shown that whipworm L1 larvae invade intestinal stem, deep secretory and progenitor cells (Duque-Correa et al 2022 Nature Communications); however, the impact of the parasite on the stem cell fate and stem cell niche remodelling remains unknown.
 To persist in their host for years, whipworms manipulate the IE renewal cycle (3-5 days) thus avoiding expulsion.
-Hence, we hypothesise that whipworms induce changes in stem cell division and differentiation, influencing IE architecture and composition.
+Hence, we hypothesise that whipworms induce changes in stem cell division and differentiation as well as on the stromal populations of the stem cell niche, influencing IE architecture and composition in a manner that is critical to support parasite persistence in the host.

 We anticipate this work will lead to fundamental new knowledge on the whipworm mucosal niche, potentially yielding new targets for anti-parasitic therapies and providing novel insights into how intestinal epithelia repair damage with relevant application toward intestinal inflammatory diseases.